Kesomannen/CompetitiveCompany/README.md

 ## Planned Features

-- [ ] Controlled lever pulling
-  - Make it so once a team pulls the lever, the ship leaves within a configurable time frame instead of immediately.
-The team who pulls will go into spectator mode while the others have to scramble to get on the ship.
-- [ ] Spectator role
 - [ ] Saving & loading
 - [ ] Controlled moon selection
   - Make it so only one team can select the next moon to go to.
 This will be configurable to either be the losers pick or cycle through the teams.